 - Securities, especially highly appreciated securities.
 (You may not contribute tax-exempt securities to a pooled income fund.)

-The Kaminsky's own a $25,000 CD that will mature in a few weeks.
+The Gates's own a $25,000 CD that will mature in a few weeks.
 They are pleased to discover that they can donate the $25,000 to our pooled income fund and continue to receive about the same amount of income from the pooled income fund as their CD was earning.
 Moreover, if the pooled fund investment portfolio increases in value, their income could increase in the future.

 - Make a generous legacy gift to AIER.